 The minister Andrew Eliot, in addition to collecting gloves, also had a massive ring collection.
 He stored it in a tankard.

 Families often cherished the rings and handed them down from one generation to the next.
 The colonists didn’t view them as maudlin, but rather cheerful reminders of their reunion with their dead family in the afterlife.

 Sermons and eulogies were non-existent.
 Instead, the pallbearers would silently conduct the body to the graveyard.
 Mourners attached notes of praise for the deceased to the bier, which would be compiled and published as memorials to the deceased.

 Bostonian Thomas Lechford (1590-1644) offered a description of colonial funerals in his notebooks:

 At Burials nothing is read, nor any funeral sermon made, but all the neighborhood or a goodly company of them come together by tolling of the bell, and carry the dead solemnly to his grave, and then stand by him while he is buried.
 The ministers are most commonly present.

-At funerals for major civic leaders, a minister would say a few words at the grave about the man’s character, but for most internment was a silent affair.
-This custom began dying out in the early 1700s, however, as popular sentiment began building behind the idea that the dearly departed should have a few well-chosen words were appropriate at a graveside.
+At funerals for major civic leaders, a minister would say a few words at the grave about the man’s character.
+For the most part, however, interment was a silent affair.
+This custom began dying out in the early 1700s, however.
+Popular sentiment began to build behind the idea that the dearly departed should have a few well-chosen words said over his grave.